rweckert/vAlias/README.md

 **- Exit:** Closes all vAlias windows and menus.<br/>

 ### View Alias Window:
 This window displays all the alias commands from the '~/.bash_aliases' file.
-Options and features are as follows:<br/>
+Options and features are as follows:
 **- Double Click:** Perform a double click on a listed alias command to open the vAlias Detail window.<br/>
 **- Backup:** Allows the user to select a directory to backup a copy of all alias commands.<br/>
 **- Save As:** Save a copy of the '~/.bash_aliases' file into a directory specified.<br/>